CaseyMasonek/wikipedia-speedruns-visualizer/README.md

 1) Make a Wikimedia consumer (make sure it uses client credentials!!)
 2) Put the CLIENT_ID and CLIENT_SECRET in a .env file
-3) Install all the deps (also for SvelteKit app)
+3) Install all the deps (also for the SvelteKit app)
 4) Run
 - python3 main.py
 - cd app
-- pnpm start dev
+- pnpm rin dev
 5) Go to http://localhost:5173